• Skip to primary navigation

 Jump to Recipe

 The best homemade Frutti Di Mare you'll ever taste!
-Our recipe for this seafood pasta with a kick is simple, delicious and packed with tons of fresh seafood!
+Our recipe for this spicy seafood pasta is simple, delicious and packed with tons of fresh seafood!
 It only takes 30 minutes to make and makes such a satisfying dinner!

 Frutti Di Mare recipe on a platter.